 “Appreciate your mom,” I continued.
 “She won’t be around forever.”

-This too, was something Kim had obviously never considered.
-Her dismay was clear, her sixth sense a new discovery I was sure she'd rather do without.
+This too was something Kim had never considered.
+Her dismay was obvious, her sixth sense a discovery I was sure she’d rather do without.

 I held on for a beat longer, and then let them go.
 I handed Kim’s phone back to her.
 She put it in her pocket.

 I walked back to my cart.

 The mother’s hand was back on my shoulder.
 I turned to her.
 Her eyes were bright, more intense than the moment should warrant.

 “Thank you.”
 And then she broke.
 She did it softly, quietly, keeping her back to her daughter.
 “How did you know?”
 Her barely audible voice was quivering, her eyes wet.